 - 1. Remove cap. - Place wrench on the retainer so it engages the rounded protrusions and unthread from nozzle.
-Note: Removal of the 4 in. and 5 in.
-Storz hydrant nozzle requires the use of the hinged pumper nozzle retainer wrench (AMERICAN Flow Control Part No. 82766). - 3.
-Rotate nozzle counterclockwise until the four lugs on the nozzle disengage the recesses in the nozzle section socket which will allow the nozzle to be removed.
+Note: Removal of the 4" and 5" Storz hydrant nozzle requires the use of the hinged pumper nozzle retainer wrench (AMERICAN Flow Control Part No. 82766). - Rotate nozzle counterclockwise until the four lugs on the nozzle disengage the recesses in the nozzle section socket which will allow the nozzle to be removed.